elastic/apm/specs/agents/configuration.md

 ### Zero-configuration support

 To decrease onboarding friction,
-APM agents should not require any configuration to send data to a local APM Server.
+APM agents MUST not require any configuration to send data to a local APM Server.
 After onboarding, users can customize settings for which the defaults aren't appropriate.

-By default, agents should send data to the APM Server at `http://localhost:8200/`.
+By default, agents MUST send data to the APM Server at `http://localhost:8200/`.
-If possible, agents should detect sensible defaults for `service.name` and `service.version`.
+If possible, agents SHOULD detect sensible defaults for `service.name` and `service.version`.
-Even if detecting these values is not possible, a default value for `service.name` should be provided for frictionless onboarding.
+Even if detecting these values is not possible, a default value for `service.name` MUST be provided for frictionless onboarding.
+The default name MUST be `unknown-${service.agent.name}-service`.
+This naming pattern allows the UI to display inline help on how to manually configure the name.